anchore/syft/README.md

 # exclude:
 #   - "/etc/**"
 #   - "./out/**/*.json"
-# same as --exclude ; SYFT_EXCLUDE env var
+# SYFT_EXCLUDE env var / --exclude flag
 exclude: []

-# allows users to exclude synthetic binary packages from the sbom
-# these packages are removed if an overlap with a non-synthetic package is found
-exclude-binary-overlap-by-ownership: true

 # os and/or architecture to use when referencing container images (e.g. "windows/armv6" or "arm64")
-# same as --platform; SYFT_PLATFORM env var
+# SYFT_PLATFORM env var / --platform flag
 platform: ""

 # the search space to look for file and package data (options: all-layers, squashed)